lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

+“Because of these greater challenges facing ECCO-TCP, it is perhaps better described as a proof of concept than as a completed project.
+With the support of more than 35 libraries, the TCP keyed, encoded, edited, and released 2,473 ECCO-TCP texts.
+A further tranche of 628 texts was keyed and encoded but never fully proofed or edited.
+The texts in this group remain useful for many purposes, however, and bring the total of ECCO-TCP texts to over 3,000.
+In cooperation with Gale Cengage, these texts have been made freely available to the public.”
+(TCP, “Eighteenth Century Collections Online (ECCO) TCP”)

 ### 2.2.4.
 PG timeline history ###

 Project Gutenberg began in 1971 with one individual, Michael Hart, who did not begin with a specific project vision in mind.
 From the beginning, then, Project Gutenberg was not goal-oriented in the same way as the other resources under discussion.
 By this I mean that Project Gutenberg orients itself toward goals of a fundamentally different kind than the goals which structure other textual archives, not that it has no goal.
 Project Gutenberg is, in general, subject to being dismissed as unserious or lacking rigorous standards, but I argue that these dismissals come from a failure to recognize and respect the real goals, seriousness, and standards which drive the project.
 In the case of the project’s founding, that goal was not, as in the case of the other databases under discussion, to provide a particular kind of access to a particular kind of texts.
 Instead, the goal of Project Gutenberg was born from a moment of happenstance and nepotism by which Hart, a student at the time, was donated $100,000,000 of computer time on the Xerox Sigma V mainframe at the Materials Research Lab at the University of Illinois.
 This mainframe was one of the first fifteen nodes on the early ARPANet, the precursor to the modern internet.
 As Hart described it, he “decided there was nothing he could do, in the way of "normal computing," that would repay the huge value of the computer time he had been given ... so he had to create $100,000,000 worth of value in some other manner” (“History and Philosophy”).
 Rather presciently for 1971, Hart concluded that the greatest value computing would offer was the storage, searching, and retrieval of other materials.
 He therefore typed up and distributed the Declaration of Independence.
 This became the first text of what would eventually become Project Gutenberg.
 It might even be considered the first ebook (according to Lebert 2008).
 Project Gutenberg was certainly “the first information provider on the internet and is the oldest digital library” (Lebert).